-How to Improve your Listening Habits?
+How to Improve Listening Habits?

-Be patient, take time and practice regularly.
-You will be able to listen well and improve everything from relationship to negotiation.
+Be patient, take time, and practice regularly.
+You can listen well and improve everything from relationships to negotiation.

-Way #1.
-Practicing silence
+Way #1: Practicing Silence

-Way #2.
-Mixer
+Way #2: Mixer

 This is a wonderful exercise.
-But it’s very difficult to do.
-You need to practice for a few times to actually get that.
-Julian Treasure calls this “mixer.”
-Whenever you are in a noisy place, just try to listen to how many layers of sound you’re listening to.
+But it is challenging to do.
+You need to practice a few times to get that.
+Julian Treasure calls this a “mixer.”
+Whenever you are in a noisy place, try to listen to how many layers of sound you’re listening to.
 For example, suppose you’re sitting on the bank of a lake.
-The birds are chirping and the breeze is blowing and the river is flowing.
+The birds are chirping, the breeze is blowing, and the river is flowing.
 Concentrate on the sound.
-How many layers are you listening to?
-Can you listen to it one by one?
+Can you listen to them one by one?

-Way #3.
-Savor
+Way #3: Savor

 - Active: Listen to something very actively as if your whole concentration is on that thing.

-- Passive: Listen to something else and whatever you were listening to before in your active state, take it to the background.
+- Passive: Listen to something else, and whatever you were listening to before in your active state, take it to the background.